Columbia Law School Student talks about Sop’s, Admissions and Studying Overseas with Nirali!

 I don’t think I am qualified to give any advice.
 My only suggestion would be to consider career opportunities after graduation, the immigration status in the country, and the value your education will bring to you.
 Do not follow the crowd.
 Our world is changing at such a fast pace and new opportunities emerge all the time.
-I realized that the competition wasn’t my least favorite thing.
-The cost of attendance was.
-So I changed it.

 We hope that you have found this interview insightful.
 Do let us know how in the comments section below!